uchicago-library/knowledge.uchicago.batch_upload/README.md

 done
 ```
 - at this point you can run the SAF generator on the directory using the spreadsheet given by head of disserations office to pick out the dissertations desired

-## Quickstart

-- create virtual environment
-- actvivate the new virtual environment
-- git clone the repository
-- cd into the new repo directory
-- run ```python setup.py install```
-- run saf-generation.py and follow instructions in the command-line stdout